History

 Intent

-Within our classrooms, we follow rich and ambitious lines of enquiry by answering big questions such as How has modern day life been influenced by the Ancient Greeks?
-We teach pupils the knowledge they need in small steps to answer these challenging questions successfully.
-Studying history in this way inspires pupil’s curiosity, encourages them to ask critical questions and enables them to have a better understanding of the society in which they live and that of the wider world.
-In our History curriculum, we have thought about key threads that run through the units of learning.
-These include invasion and settlement, legacy, societal structure, societal change, significant people and trade.
-By carefully mapping these themes across the units and revisiting them in different sequences of learning, we ensure pupil make links and gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, national and international history; and between short and long-term timescales.
+We have thought about key threads that run through the units of learning.
+Some of these include civilisation, settlement, rebellion, empire and trade.
+By carefully mapping these themes across the units and revisiting them in different sequences of learning, we ensure pupils make links and gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, national and international history; and between short and long-term timescales.

 Implementation